 Here’s What Restricting Food Really Does to Kids

-This may happen when children are away from the watchful eyes of mom and dad.
+Especially when children are away from the watchful eyes of mom and dad.

-Kids may feel left out or deprived when they don’t have the freedom to choose what or how much they want (or need) to eat.
+They may feel left out or deprived when they don’t have the freedom to choose what or how much they want (or need) to eat.

 Like adults, kids want what they can’t or don’t have.
 It’s human nature.

 Take away the candy, and kids can’t stop thinking about it.

 However, unlike adults, kids have less control over their biological drive to eat.

 More often than not, I’ve seen the research evidence come true: Restrictive feeding practices may promote overeating and loss of intuitive eating.

 Most interestingly, these studies not only link food restriction to weight gain, but they also link a parent’s perception of their child’s weight to restrictive feeding.